hielo777/ConstructVault/README.md

+<a id="readme-top"></a>

 # Construct Projects Vault

 This is a vault containing Construct 2 and Construct 3 sample projects.

 ***I do not claim authorship of these projects.***  I just want to have a centralized repo for  samples from the forums, blogs, and tutorials that I have collected over the years.

 The entire purpose of this repo is educational.
 I have tinkered with some of these projects, and have learn countless lessons learning by example.

 If you know the author of any of these projects, please let me know and I will set the right attributions.

-A million thanks to the Construct community and to the kind people of Scirra.
+A million thanks to the [Construct community](https://www.construct.net/en/forum) and to the kind people of [Scirra](https://www.construct.net/en).

 ### Roadmap

-+ 1: Migrate the projects that I have collected to this repo
+- [ ] 1: Migrate the projects that I have collected to this repo
-+ 2: Create folders that facilitate search and project attribution
+- [ ] 2: Create folders that facilitate search and project attribution
-+ 3: Add comments that could help learning from the projects
+- [ ] 3: Add comments that could help learning from the projects
-+ 4: Share projects I have created or modified using the base ones
+- [ ] 4: Share projects I have created or modified using the base ones
-+ 5: Create some educationa content, like videos, explaining different aspects of Construct 3, and game development in general.
+- [ ] 5: Create some educationa content, like videos, explaining different aspects of Construct 3, and game development in general.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### List of Projects